MJones180/pytorch_model_in_c/README.md

     ./main ../models/<model> <core count> <action>;

 If a value of `0` is passed for the `core count`, then `ONNX Runtime` decides how many cores to use.
+If a value of `-1` is passed for the `core count`, then the integrated GPU is used.

 On some machines, the number of cores can be capped by adding `taskset` at the start of the command: